MadJayQ/Simulation/Visualizer/README.md

-# electron-quick-start
+# Simulation

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is a responsive application based on the [Electron Framework](https://electronjs.org).
+It is for the research performed by Florida Polytechnic University researchers:

-**Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
+    - Dr. Jaimes Luis

+**This app loads in [Python](https://www.python.org/) modules and is neccesary to use this app**

+This application has two associated modules:

-- `main.js` - Starts the app and creates a browser window to render HTML.
-This is the app's **main process**.
+- `exec.py` - This python module sets up an IPC Pipe between the Electron **main process** and **Render process**.
-- `index.html` - A web page to render.
-This is the app's **renderer process**.
+- `model.py` - This python module is set by the user to process the grid and calculate the path.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).

 ## To Use